Rodiyyaht/alx-low_level_programming/0x00-hello_world/README.md

 Task 4: We wrote the C program and used puts function to print "Programming is like building a multilingual puzzle.

-Task 5: We wrote a C program and used print function to print " with proper grammar, but the outcome is a piece of art,".
+Task 5: We wrote a C program and used printf function to print " with proper grammar, but the outcome is a piece of art,".

+Task 6: We write a C program that prints the size of various types on the computer it is compiled and run on.

-Task 6:
+Task 7: